blbadger/blbadger.github.io/language-discreteness.md

 ?).andoエル millennOrderable
 ```

-Even for a very limited vocabulary ('The sky is blue or red depending on the time of day.') the one transformer decoder module cannot accurately represent the input.
+Even for a very limited vocabulary ('The sky is blue or red depending on the time of day.') the one transformer decoder module from GPT-2 cannot accurately represent the input.

 $$
 \mathtt{depending \; depending \; time \; depending.}